docwho2/java-chime-voicesdk-sma/README.md

 - Central call control
     - Route calls to multiple Connect instances (many organizations have several instances and other groups on legacy systems).
     - Don't wrap/trombone calls through Connect instances when calls need to be transferred.
+- Servicing calls in Chime SDK can potentially reduce costs.
+    - SMA calls incur .002/min vs Connect .018/min for self-service.
+    - PSTN Ingres and Egress charges are the same between Chime and Connect.

 ## Library Overview